skaji/1password-otp/README.md

 # 1password otp

-This is a simple tool that shows all One-Time Password (OTP) from 1Password Interchange Format (.1pif).
+This is a simple tool that generates all One-Time Password (OTP) from 1Password Interchange Format (.1pif).

 # Usage